 9. Don’t forget to take your bioidentical hormones – When we get busy we can forget to take our daily natural hormones and thyroid supplementation.
 Make an extra effort not to miss a dose by gathering your pills into a pill box each night so that they are ready to take the following morning.
 Balanced hormones are crucial to feeling great and energized.
 You want to keep your thyroid function at its best so that your metabolism will be able to keep up with your body’s extra demands during the holidays.

-10. Vitamin B12 – Vitamin B12 helps create red blood cells that carry oxygen throughout your body.
+10. Take Vitamin B12 – Vitamin B12 helps create red blood cells that carry oxygen throughout your body.
 It is crucial for nerve health and Vitamin B12 helps prevent anemia.

 Take our symptom checker health quiz to find out if you have symptoms of hormonal imbalance that could be contributing to your fatigue.